-With the roll out of the Victorian Respectful Relationships curriculum, teachers are being called on to deliver respectful relationships and violence prevention education.
-We offer professional development for teachers and school staff, workers in community groups, youth workers, and those in educational institutions.
+Following the roll out of the Victorian Respectful Relationships curriculum in 2017, teachers are called on to deliver respectful relationships and violence prevention education.
+We offer professional development for teachers and school staff, workers in community groups, youth workers and people in various educational institutions.
 The program focuses on developing an awareness of the prevalence of violence, and attitudes and beliefs in our community that enable violence, with a particular focus on family and sexual violence.
 We address the attitudes and beliefs of participants themselves, as well as how teachers and community workers can support those they work with to develop skills to create respectful relationships in their lives.

-We address various techniques, highlight challenges and experiences within violence prevention education with the aim of assisting teachers to build their knowledge, skills and confidence in exploring with students issues of gender, sexuality, sex, relationships, violence and support.
+We can also deliver workshops focused on creative facilitation techniques and strategies useful for violence prevention and respectful relationship education.
+We aim to assist teachers to build their knowledge, skills and confidence in exploring with young people issues of gender, sexuality, sex, relationships, violence and support.
 We also discuss ways to incorporate violence prevention into classrooms and the curriculum.
-We cover ways of responding to students who share experiences of violence and different ways to challenge violence enabling attitudes in education settings.

 Our workshops are tailored to the requirements and interests of each organisation or institution.
 They can be single or multiple sessions, depending on your specific requirements and available time.
 We will design workshops to build on training that teachers have previously undertaken.
 At minimum our workshops run for 90 minutes.